Flying your Drone Responsibly

 UAS are Aircraft

 Whether you call them UAS, Drones, Remotely Piloted Vehicles, Autonomous Aircraft, or Model Aircraft, they are all aircraft.
-All aircraft are subject to the rules of the Federal Aviation Regulations and the Statutes and Rules of the State of Minnesota.
+All aircraft are subject to the rules of the Federal Aviation Regulations and the Statutes and Rules of the State of Texas.

 The FAA requires users of all UAS that are not flown in accordance with the Code of Federal Regulations, Title 14, Part 101, Subpart E to be registered by make, model and serial number.
 Each aircraft will be issued a registration number.